OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 Further potential combined attacks must be investigated, documented and the risks has to be estimated.

 All the gathered information has to lead into "attack pattern" which must be stored in a structured database.

-##### B. Maintenance of the attack pattern catalogue
-TODO add long description + metrics, costs, personnel, related levels

 ##### ASSESSMENT
 * Does your organization gather information about new vulnerability issues?